 The Planning Commission shall consider a proposed zoning text or map amendment in a public hearing.

-After the close of the public hearing, the Planning Commission may evaluate the application against the applicable standards in subsection D below and shall make a recommendation to the Council for approval, modified approval, or denial.
+After the close of the public hearing, the Planning Commission may evaluate the application against the applicable considerations in subsection D below and shall make a recommendation to the Council for approval, modified approval, or denial.

 Action by Council

-The Council shall consider the application within 45 days of receiving a recommendation from the Planning Commission.

 After considering the recommendation of the Planning Commission at a public meeting, the Council may approve, deny, alter, or remand for further review and consideration any application.

-Approval Standards.
+Approval Considerations.
 Table 19.16-2: Guidelines for Zoning Map and Text Amendments.
 The Planning Commission recommendation and the Council decision on any zoning text or map amendment are matters of legislative discretion.
 In making a recommendation and decision, the Planning Commission and the Council, respectively, may consider one or more of the factors in Table 19.16-2 below.